chenxingqiang/visualization_by_echo_state_network/README.md

 ## Results for the two datasets
-We show the results of visualization of the two datasets for "Echo state network without dimension reduction" method.
+We show the results of visualization of the two datasets for "Echo state network without dimensionality reduction" method.

 ### Sine function value dataset
 * Case 1: The dimension of readout weight vector is 1